Rosalind Bennett

-Rosalind Sophia Bennett (born 13 May 1966) is an English former stage and television actress.
+Rosalind Sophia Bennett is an English former stage and television actress.

 Bennett was born in Rochdale, Lancashire, and trained at The Drama Centre, she went on to a number of stage, television and screen roles.
 Her film appearances included Miss Pickwick in American Roulette and Eleanor in Restoration.
 Television roles included an appearance in six episodes of Coronation Street in 1986.
 Bennett's stage roles include Mary in Juno and the Paycock at the National Theatre.
 She appeared as Zoe in the Tales of the Unexpected episode (9/5) "The Facts of Life" (1988).

 Personal life

 She married fellow actor Linus Roache in Malvern Hills, Worcestershire, in 2002.